I'm a member

 Printer Friendly Version

-With the intradiscal electrothermal annuloplasty procedure (IDET™, Oratec SpineCath System), a navigable catheter with an embedded thermal resistive coil is inserted posterolaterally into the disc annulus or nucleus.
+With the intradiscal electrothermal annuloplasty procedure (IDET™, Oratec SpineCATH System), a navigable catheter with an embedded thermal resistive coil is inserted posterolaterally into the disc annulus or nucleus.
 The catheter is then snaked through the disc circuitously to return posteriorly.
-Using indirect radiofrequency energy, electrothermal heat is generated within the thermal resistive coil at a temperature of 90 degrees centigrade; the disc material is heated for up to 20 minutes.
-Proposed advantages of indirect electrothermal delivery of radiofrequency energy with IDET include precise temperature feedback and control, and the ability to provide electrothermocoagulation to a broader tissue segment than would be allowed with a direct radiofrequency needle.
+Using indirect radiofrequency (RF) energy, electrothermal heat is generated within the thermal resistive coil at a temperature of 90ºC; the disc material is heated for up to 20 minutes.
+Proposed advantages of indirect electrothermal delivery of radiofrequency energy with IDET™ include precise temperature feedback and control, and the ability to provide electrothermocoagulation to a broader tissue segment than would be allowed with a direct radiofrequency needle.

 Another procedure, referred to as percutaneous intradiscal radiofrequency thermocoagulation (PIRFT), uses direct application of radiofrequency energy.
-With PIRFT, the radiofrequency probe is placed into the center of the disc and the device is activated for only 90 seconds at a temperature of 70 degrees centigrade.
+With PIRFT, the radiofrequency probe is placed into the center of the disc, and the device is activated for only 90 seconds at a temperature of 70ºC.
 The procedure is not designed to coagulate, burn, or ablate tissue.
 The Radionics RF Disc Catheter System has been specifically designed for this purpose.

-Note: This policy specifically addresses the IDET™ procedure.
-This policy does not address DISC nucleoplasty™, a technique based on a device offered by ArthroCare.
-A bipolar radiofrequency device is used to provide Coblation®, which is designed to provide tissue removal with minimal thermal damage to collateral tissue.
+Note: This policy does not address DISC nucleoplasty™, a technique based on a device offered by ArthroCare (Austin, TX).
+With the ArthroCare system, a bipolar radiofrequency device is used to provide lower energy treatment (Coblation®) to the intervertebral disc, which is designed to provide tissue removal with minimal thermal damage to collateral tissue.
 DISC nucleoplasty is closer in concept to a laser discectomy, in that tissue is removed or ablated in an effort to provide decompression of a bulging disc.
-DISC nucleoplasty is considered in the Decompression of Intervertebral Discs Using Laser (Laser Discectomy) or Radiofrequency Energy (DISC Nucleoplasty™) policy.
+DISC nucleoplasty and laser discectomy are considered separately in the Decompression of Intervertebral Discs Using Laser (Laser Discectomy) or Radiofrequency Energy (DISC Nucleoplasty™) policy.